Vicki (Doctor Who): Other media

 Vicki appears in several spin-off short stories in the BBC Short Trips range.
-In "Apocrypha Bipedium" by Ian Potter, the Eighth Doctor - having convinced her that he is a later Doctor rather than a younger one as Vicki first believed due to her ignorance of Regeneration - advises her and Troilus to move to Cornwall to avoid the tragic conclusion to their story as related by William Shakespeare.
+In "Apocrypha Bipedium" by Ian Potter, the Eighth Doctor – having convinced her that he is a later Doctor rather than a younger one as Vicki first believed due to her ignorance of Regeneration – advises her and Troilus to move to Cornwall to avoid the tragic conclusion to their story as related by William Shakespeare.

-The Big Finish audio story Frostfire (2007) is told by an older Vicki living in Carthage, where she and Troilus traveled with Aeneas, had children and settled, although it is shown that she now regrets her decision to stay in Troy.
+The Big Finish audio story Frostfire (The Companion Chronicles, 2007) is told by an older Vicki living in Carthage, where she and Troilus traveled with Aeneas, had children and settled, although it is shown that she now regrets her decision to stay in Troy.
 Frostfire portrays Vicki as somewhat lonely and isolated, conversing with a somewhat malevolent living cinder (a spark of the phoenix) because it is the only being with whom she can discuss her travels with the Doctor.
-Vicki also appears in The Suffering (2010) alongside Steven and The Rocket Men (2011) alongside Ian and Barbara.
+Vicki also appears in The Suffering (2010) alongside Steven and The Rocket Men (The Companion Chronicles, 2011) alongside Ian and Barbara.
 She also featured in the release titled The Dark Planet, which is an adaptation of an unmade story submitted for season two.
 Maureen O'Brien provided narration for these stories, aside from The Rocket Men, which was read by Russell.
 Vicki also appears with Steven and the Fifth Doctor in the audio The Secret History, when the Fifth Doctor swaps places with the First before a crucial adventure as part of a complex plan by the Monk.

 Vicki appears in two First Doctor novels of the Virgin Missing Adventures range: The Plotters by Gareth Roberts (1996) alongside Ian and Barbara, and The Empire of Glass by Andy Lane (1995) alongside Steven and Irving Braxiatel.
 She appears with Ian and Barbara in the Past Doctor Adventures novels Byzantium! by Keith Topping (2001) and The Eleventh Tiger by David A. McIntee (2004).
 The latter states that her full name is Vicki Pallister.